GAN decoder on a quantum toric code for noise-robust quantum teleportation: Evaluation of simulation experiments

-Next, we utilize the first and second momentum terms in the training, which is a robust optimization technique for non-smooth objective functions and noisy gradients \cite{38}.
-According to equations \ref{e5} and \ref{e6}, we used the loss function to show whether our method converged.
-We calculated the distance between target data and generated data in the feature space using the Frechet Inception Distance (FID)\cite{heusel2017gans}.
+Next, we employ the Adam optimization algorithm to train the network parameters.
+Adam uses both the first and second moment estimates during training, making it a robust optimization technique for non-smooth objective functions and noisy gradients \cite{38}.
+According to Eqs. (\ref{e5}) and (\ref{e6}), we use the loss function to show whether our method converged.
+We calculate the distance between target data and generate data in the feature space using the Frechet Inception Distance (FID) \cite{heusel2017gans}

 where ${\mu _t}$ and ${\mu _g}$ are the averages of the feature vectors of the target data and the generated data, respectively. ${C_t}$ and ${C_g}$ are their respective covariance matrices. $\mathrm{Tr}\left[ \cdot \right]$ denotes the trace of a matrix. $\left\| \cdot \right\|$ denotes the $L_2$ norm of a vector.